natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

 An **overwriting virus** is a malicious program which, after infection, will effectively destroy the original program code, typically, by overwriting data in the system's memory.

-**Polymorphic viruses** are complex file infectors that can create modified versions of itself to avoid detection, yet, retain the same basic routines after every infection.
+**Polymorphic viruses** are complex file infectors, that can create modified versions of itself, to avoid detection, yet, retain the same basic routines after every infection.
 To vary their physical file makeup, during each infection, polymorphic viruses encrypt their codes and use different encryption keys every time.

-A **resident virus** is a kind of computer virus that hides and stores itself within the computer memory, which then allows it to infect any file that is run by the computer, depending on the virus' programming.
+A **resident virus** is a kind of computer virus that hides and stores itself within the computer memory, which then allows it to infect any file, that is run by the computer, depending on the virus' programming.

 **Web Scripting Virus** is malware that has the capacity to breach web browser security.
 When it breaches the web browser security, it injects some malicious code to take over the web browser and alter some settings.
 This type of malware spreads like any other computer virus.